travier/fedora-kinoite/README.md

-# Custom Fedora Kinoite image with overlayed packages
+# Custom Fedora Kinoite images

+This repository hosts Containerfiles and GitHub workflows to create custom Fedora Kinoite images for my own use.

-This is an image of Fedora Kinoite with the following packages overlayed:
+This main image (`fedora-kinoite:latest`) is based on Fedora Kinoite with the following packages overlayed:

 - libvirtd (libvirt-daemon libvirt-daemon-config-network libvirt-daemon-driver-interface libvirt-daemon-driver-network